-Wonder what to buy at Aldi to save money on your grocery bill?
-Here are my 30 favorite things to buy at Aldi to help me keep a low grocery budget.
+Wonder what the best things are to buy at Aldi to save money on your grocery bill?
+Here are the 30 favorite Aldi products that I buy regularly to help me keep a low grocery budget.

-I’m a huge Aldi fan and am constantly telling people about how they can save so much money on groceries by shopping there!
-I mean seriously…you can easily save 25% off what you’d pay at a regular grocery store!
+I’m a huge Aldi fan and am constantly telling people about how they can save so much money on groceries by shopping there.
+You can easily save 25% off what you’d pay at a regular grocery store, which is awesome!

 And if you aren’t already an Aldi shopper, hopefully, this will convince you to give it a try and save big! 🙂

 What to Buy at Aldi: My Favorites

 You aren’t going to find every spice or herb that you need at Aldi, but they do carry pretty much all the most common ones.
 And you can’t beat the price!
 So much cheaper than most brands!

 I used to be a mayo brand snob and would only buy Kraft.
 But the Aldi mayonnaise tastes so similar that I’ve switched to exclusively using it!